jackyhuynh/MyDevKB/handbook/SoftwareProcess.md

+# Software Process

 ## 1. The software process
 A structured set of activities required to develop a software system.
 Many different software processes but all involve:
- - Specification: defining what the system should do;▪
+ - Specification: defining what the system should do.
- - Design and implementation: defining the organization of the system and implementing the system;
+ - Design and implementation: defining the organization of the system and implementing the system.
- - Validation: checking that it does what the customer wants;
+ - Validation: checking that it does what the customer wants.
- - Evolution: changing the system in response to changing customer needs
+ - Evolution: changing the system in response to changing customer needs.

 A software process model is an abstract representation of a process.
 It presents a description of a process from some particular perspective.